What is CTP Insurance?

 When you need to compare car insurance, it can get confusing with everything from CTP and Third Party Car Insurance through to Comprehensive Car Insurance to consider.

 But what’s the difference?

-Well, Compulsory Third Party Insurance, often referred to as CTP or Green Slip in NSW and rego in ACT, is designed to help cover the medical costs of people injured in a road accident they didn’t cause.
-Think of it as insurance for people.
+Well, Compulsory Third Party Insurance, often referred to as CTP or Green Slip in NSW and rego in ACT, covers the medical costs of people injured in a road accident they didn’t cause.
 In most states it’s included in your registration but in NSW or ACT you choose your CTP provider.

 Third Party Car Insurance or Third Party Property Damage as it’s officially known by GIO, covers damage your car causes to other vehicles and property.
 It only covers damage to your car (up to $5,000) if you’re in a collision with an uninsured at-fault driver.
 With GIO, you can also choose Fire, Theft and Third Party Property Damage Car Insurance which is similar to Third Party but comes with extra cover for your car against fire and theft.